Steps to assign an Azure role

 Permissions are grouped together into a role definition.
 It's typically just called a role.
 You can select from a list of several built-in roles.
 If the built-in roles don't meet the specific needs of your organization, you can create your own custom roles.

-The rest of the built-in roles allow management of specific Azure resources.
+Job function roles allow management of specific Azure resources.
 For example, the Virtual Machine Contributor role allows a user to create and manage virtual machines.
+To select the appropriate job function role, use these steps:

 Begin with the comprehensive article, Azure built-in roles.
 The table at the top of the article is an index into the details later in the article.